FEDERAL CHARGES, BOP NEWS: UPDATED WEEKLY. 2026

 12/19/2025

-Humane Incarceration and Meaningful Rehabilitation.
+Humane Incarceration, Meaningful Rehabilitation.

 Resistance to new initiatives, waste, mismanagement of government programs, and criminal behavior hinder the new appointees’ important efforts.